-If your breasts spill out of your cups, or if they create a uni-boob effect, it’s time to go up in cup size.
+If your breasts spill out of your cups, or if they are creating a boob-loaf, it’s time to go up in cup size.
 An excellent way to test this is by putting two fingers underneath each breast and lifting them to fill the space in the cups.

 If there’s still too much room, try going up one more cup size.
-If your straps dig into your shoulders, or you find yourself adjusting them throughout the day, it may be time for a different bra style, such as an unlined demi-cup or strapless.
+If your straps dig If there’s still too much room, try going up one more cup size.
+If your straps dig into your shoulders or you find yourself adjusting them throughout the day, it may be time for a different bra style, such as an unlined balconette bra, or demi-cup.

 The difference between a 38C and a 38D bra size is the cup size.
 The number 38 refers to the band size, which is the measurement around the chest just below the bust.